chriszs/zubak-skees.dev/src/content/examples/ross-ships.md

 ---
 title: Wilbur Ross will shepherd Trump’s trade policy.
-He also owns ships.
+Should he also own a shipping firm?
 org: Center for Public Integrity
 description: >-
     Built a map using Mapbox.js to display millions of ship locations collected by satellites, found a cabinet secretary's